 For OEM diagnostic heads: Early Non-MOST K-Line/ADS cars can use the DK and Later DCAN or MOST equipped cars can use the OPS or OPPS.

 We will need a bit more information that that to help.
 But here are a few common issues:

-When I try to register the system is says my serial number or password is incorrect.
+When running on Windows XP when I try to register the system I get an error 240.
 Did you send me the wrong information?

 Because the BMW tools were written in the very early 1990's long before there were common issues with or defense against viral infections, the BMW tools do NOT play well with most any anti-virus/antimalware programs.

 If this is a concern, we recommend that you install the system onto something that will NOT be connected to the Internet as a routine matter.
 We do know that the Microsoft Security Essentials or Windows Defender tools are completely compatible with the BMW tools.